 Consistency is essential for improving as a runner.
 Regardless of your goals or fitness level, logging the consistent miles week after week and year after year will make you fitter and faster.
 However, one of the biggest threats to consistency is burnout.
 For some runners, there is a fine line between consistent training and burnout.
 These tips will guide you through how to structure your training, both on a micro and macro scale, to prevent running burnout.

 In my coaching philosophy, running burnout is simultaneously physical and mental.
 We cannot separate the two in training or racing.
-You need to take care of both physical recovery and mental relaxation in order to prevent running burnout.
+You need to take care of both physical recovery and mental relaxation to prevent running burnout.

 Schedule Regular Cutback Weeks